 You are required to pay an additional fee to have a lost or stolen passport replaced.
 In some cases, the Government may also restrict the length of validity or type of replacement passports.

 Roadblocks are common throughout Zimbabwe, and can appear with little warning.
 Identification documents, including car registration and ownership papers, must be shown when requested by police.
 Drivers are often subjected to bribery demands.
-Roadblocks have also been used to prevent access to ZANU-PF "no go" areas by the opposition.
+Roadblocks have also been used to prevent access mining areas.
 If you are stopped at a roadblock and told not to go further, we strongly advise you to turn back.

 The safety standards Australians might expect from tour operators are not always met, especially for activities such as adventure sports.
 Sufficient life jackets and adequate safety equipment may not be provided.
 Recommended maintenance standards and safety precautions may not be observed.
 Particular care should be taken when rafting or bungee jumping near Victoria Falls.